UKCloud/documentation/articles/private-compute/prc-sco.md

 - Your end-to-end solution, including:

-  - Backup and connectivity needs for Private Cloud for Compute
+  - Backup and connectivity needs for Private Cloud

-  - Standard UKCloud for VMware needs
+  - Standard UKCloud for VMware needs (if relevant)

 - A forecast of your growth to right-size your infrastructure